 Visiting Santa at Macy's in New York City is a wonderful way to celebrate the holiday season and create a special memory of your trip to New York City.
 It will come as no surprise that it's also a super popular place to visit Santa, so read our tips and advice to help make your visit easier, faster, and more pleasant.
-In 2017, the department store changed the process so the updates will be helpful to enhance your experience at Santaland.
+The department store recently changed the process so the updates will be helpful to enhance your experience at Santaland.
 If you are going on a weekend, you'll want to consider the Santa Express Lane Pass.

 Santaland is at Macy's Herald Square in midtown on 34th Street between where Broadway meets 6th Avenue and 7th Avenue.
 You'll find the 13,000 square-foot Christmas Village on the 8th floor.

 You can enter Macy's on 34th Street at either Broadway or 7th Avenue, though the 7th Avenue entrance tends to be less chaotic.

 Many subways offer convenient service to Macy's Herald Square: